PeterNaydenov/shortcuts/README.md

 <!-- target name is 'id' -->
 ```

 Attribute is customizable by setting `clickTarget` click plugin option.
+By default, it checks for `['data-click', 'href']`.
+You can provide an array of attribute names.
 Read more in section `Options`.

 If current shortcuts context contain definition for 2 or more clicks, this may slow down the execution of single shortcuts because `shortcuts` will wait for the time interval to detect multiple clicks.
 To avoid this for specific targets, you can set `data-quick-click` attribute to the target element.
 Example: